Blow up Analysis for Anomalous Granular Gases: Proof of Theorem

-that is collision operator becomes time dependent through a new restitution coefficient $\widetilde{e}$.
-Finally, the new collision equation is not ``autonomous'', which prevents us to use some previous results on this equation as we will do in the following (\eg Haff's Law).
+that is collision operator becomes time-dependant through a new restitution coefficient $\widetilde{e}$.
+Finally, the new collision equation is not ``autonomous'', which prevents us to use some previous results on this equation as we will do in the following (\eg Haff's Law). \end{remark}

 Now, if $f$ follows rescaling \eqref{cgVar}, its time derivative becomes

 Thanks to relations \eqref{QSelfSim} and \eqref{derFSelfSim}, if $f$ is solution to equation \eqref{homo2}, the distribution $g$ is solution to